ZongyuanShen/ZongyuanShen.github.io/_projects/2_project.md

     </div>
 </div>
 <p align="center" style="font-size:0.9rem;">
-    Figure 6: Real experiment of SMART in a lab space.
+    Video 2: Real experiment of SMART in a lab space.
 </p>

 ## Simulation in the Unknown Static Environments
-- Robot: holonomic model with constant speed of 4m/s and a lidar with a range of 8m for obstacle detection.
+- Robot: holonomic model with constant speed of 4m/s and a lidar with a range of 8m for static obstacle detection.
 - Scenario 1: 62m × 32m indoor office environment.
 - Scenario 2: 62m × 32m outdoor forest environment.